pcklink/pcklink.github.io/cv.md

 How can we get a grip on these processes and improve life?
 I have worked on a range of topics including visual perception, attention, multimodal integration, neural plasticity, decision-making, working memory, reward processing and basic neural coding problems using behavioral, computational, neurophysiological and neuroimaging methods in non-human primates, humans, & rodents.

-Currently, I am working on a project in which we combine (deep) brain stimulation, functional neuroimaging and electrophysiological recordings in non-human primates to investigate the dynamic neural networks underlying vision, reward-processing and executive functions.

-## Teaching
-I am a lecturer in [Experimental Psychology](https://www.uu.nl/en/organisation/experimental-psychology) at Utrecht University.

 ## Training
 <ul>